TeeAaTeeUu/JSONway/docs/get.md

 ]
 ```

-Path until the list of paths can be also applied, that will narrow down the paths, and reduce repetition.
+Path until the list of paths can be also applied, which will narrow down the paths, and reduce repetition.
 In case of selecting only by an index, `[0]` escaped syntax is required to distinguish from plain numbers as JSON values.

 ```js
 dd[